 In 1981, when our family was living in the country of Panama, friends invited Dawn and myself to accompany them on a cruise to the San Blas Islands in their 46' trawler.
 I had served as navigator when we brought the boat, which had been purchased in Miami, back to Panama.
 Charles and Jean German, the boat owners were friends and members of the Colon Yacht Club.
 The Yacht Club was planning a group cruise to the San Blas Islands, and we were invited to join in the voyage.
 The San Blas islands are a remote, semi-autonomous region inhabited by the Guna Indian tribe.

 On the scheduled date to leave Colon harbor, the weather was somewhat blustery as our flotilla of yachts left harbor.
-To get to San Blas, the vessels simply had to follow the Atlantic coast east, but wind and waves made it a bit rougher than usual.
+To get to San Blas, the vessels simply had to follow the Atlantic coast eastward, but wind and waves made it a bit rougher than usual.
 That afternoon, we reached a sheltered harbor where everyone anchored for the night.
 The next morning only two of the vessels, our trawler and a big sportfisherman-type yacht elected to continue on the trip.

 The weather was somewhat better, and we cruised past many of the San Blas islands until we came upon a rather idyllic-appearing uninhabited atoll.
 There was a roughly circular peripheral reef with a small central island enclosed.
 On the windward side of the reef were the impaled remains of a small merchant freighter.
 The island itself was a few hundred yards long with vegetation mimicking Gilligan's Island.
 The sportfisherman stayed in open water, trolling for big fish, while we entered the encompassing reef through an opening on the lee side of things.
 How absolutely perfect!